Updated: Oct 10, 2020

 Compassion for children with ASD

-I just think back to when I was at that restaurant with my student’s family and how no one offered to help.
+I think back to when I was at that restaurant with my student’s family and how no one offered to help.
 Not only did they not help, but they told us to leave.
 They wanted nothing to do with the Autistic boy who was upset and couldn’t communicate what he wanted.
-How awful for his parents and all the other families who had to deal with a society who wasn’t accommodating for kids with ASD.
+How awful for his parents and all the other families who had to deal with a society that wasn’t accommodating for kids with ASD.
 We have come a long way with acceptance and understanding for people with ASD.
 Restaurants, facilities, venues all accommodate for ASD.
 More and more families have a child or family member with ASD and are ready to lend a helping hand.

 11 years ago, my middle son was diagnosed with PDD at 18 months.
 I was emotional, exhausted, stressed, scared, and felt so alone as I went through the process of getting my son's services.
 I remember sitting at a psychologist's office, and we just went through the exhausting list of what my son needed.
 I also had my oldest with me as he was exhibiting problems at preschool.
 Both boys were sitting on the floor, playing with toys, and we both looked at them.
 The psychologist began to tell me that my children will bring the world a lot of tolerance.
 That is why we have children like this.
 As I gathered my boys and all my things to walk out of his office, I thought, what an awful thing to say to me… I feel completely alone.
 But he was right.
 I get it now!